 TK-K Explorers

 At Pacific Oaks Academy, our TK–K program lays a strong foundation for lifelong learning.
-Rooted in the liberal arts and guided by Christian virtues, we cultivate an environment where young students explore the beauty of the world around them while building essential skills in science, math, language, and history.
+Rooted in the liberal arts and guided by Christian and human virtues, we cultivate an environment where young students explore the beauty of the world around them while building essential skills in science, math, language, and history.

 Our Transitional Kindergarten and Kindergarten programs are designed to engage the whole child—mind, body and soul.
 Through age-appropriate academic instruction, novels, hands-on discovery, fort building, and guided play, our students begin their journey into formal learning in a setting that honors their developmental needs and curiosity.